If the asset was owned before April 1998, the cost is adjusted for the effect of inflation up

 - 5% holdings in quoted trading companies.

-- buildings let by a landlord to an unquoted trading company or unincorporated trade.
+- buildings or other assets let by the owner for use by an unquoted trading company or unincorporated trade.

 - assets of an unincorporated business owned by a partner or sole trader.